ayharano/matamata/README.md

 As mentioned in [the `Project Configuration` section](#project-configuration), a sample `.env` file is provided as `.env.sample`.

-Currently, it suggests using SQLite using a `local.db` file.
-If this configuration is maintained, whenever necessary, the file will be created or reused.
+Currently, it suggests using `DATABASE_URL` value to access a PostgreSQL instance using psycopg with placeholder values of user, password, instance, and database.

+Adjust that value accordingly to match your local environment settings.

 # Running the test suite